RHS Growing Guides

 • Unlikely to bolt, except in poor growing conditions

 Within these two categories, there are many varieties to choose from, with different harvesting times, storage lengths, bulb sizes and flavours.
-Look in particular for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in growing trials.
+Look in particular for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in RHS trials – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties below.

 Elephant garlic (Allium ampeloprasum) is often sold as garlic, but is actually more closely related to leeks.
 It produces a big bulb with a small number of very large cloves, which have a mild flavour.
 It needs a long, warm growing season to produce a good crop and is best planted in October.

-The cloves sometimes don’t divide, producing just a slightly larger single-clove (solo) bulb.
+Elephant garlic sometimes doesn't divide into cloves, producing just a large single-clove (solo) bulb.
 Early planting often reduces the occurrence of solo bulbs.
 You can either eat solo bulbs or re-plant them the following autumn – they will usually go on to produce a multi-clove bulb.

 Different garlic varieties offer variations in flavour, harvesting time, bulb size and colour